laraklopper/CAR-INVENTORY/README.md

 ```
 const mongoose = require("mongoose");
 ```
+The `mongoose.connect()` method to connect the database.
+The arguement passed into the `connect()` method is the connection string for the database.
 ```
+// mongoose.Promise = global.Promise//use navtive promises

 mongoose.connect(uri, {
     useNewUrlParser: true,// Use the new URL parser
     useUnifiedTopology: true,// Use the new Server Discover and Monitoring engine